Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 **FOR A DESCRIPTION OF ALL THE PROPERTIES SEE [porPOIse_Reference: Layer Properties](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists)**

-- Feel free to change the **Layer title**, which is shown in the ARpoise app (don't forget to click "Save" to save your changes!)
-It is displayed by the ARpoise app on a white background in the top center of the screen.
-The white background is very short however!
+- Feel free to change the **Layer title**, which you will see on screen in the ARpoise app when you open your layer.
+(Don't forget to click "Save" to save your changes!)
+It is displayed on a rather short white background in the top center of the screen.
 - Otherwise please leave these properties at the default values [(as described in the layer configuration reference)](UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories-artists), or discuss with the admin before you change them.

 Beneath the properties menu is a list of all the POIs that make up the AR experience of your layer.
-If you have created new assets for a completely new POI, you add it with the New POI link.
+If you want to create a completely new POI, you add it with the New POI link - more about this later.

 **For now however, let's modify our existing POIs:**